Sinema says she will move forward with Senate Democrats' climate, health and tax bill

 In recent days, Sinema had expressed concern over the portion of the bill that would narrow the carried interest tax loophole.
 Democrats say the measure would have added about $14 billion in funding.

-In the agreement, Sinema was also able to secure an increase in drought resilience funding and a 1% excise tax on stock buybacks, according to a source familiar with the agreement.
+In the agreement, Sinema was also able to secure an increase in drought resilience funding and a 1% excise tax on stock buybacks, which would bring in roughly $74 billion, according to a source familiar with the agreement.

 Majority Leader Chuck Schumer, D-N.Y., said in a statement that the agreement reached among Democratic senators maintains major components of the bill.